naveengogu/Stack-Notice/README.md

 In the case of the statement "We update this page every day, review the page to get latest release version of tool"

-*last update of this page is Friday 05 May 2023 11:09:16 AM UTC
+*last update of this page is Monday 08 May 2023 07:15:58 AM UTC

 <center>